 Chocolate chia pudding recipe with almond or coconut milk, that tastes like dessert but has nutrition of a breakfast.
 Prepare for up to 5 days and just refrigerate.

 Dessert for breakfast anyone?!
 I mean delicious chocolate dessert with healthy fats, complex carbs, fiber and protein.
-And only 275 calories.
-This Chocolate Chia Pudding is creamy, rich and fudgy chocolate heaven.
-If you tried it with closed eyes, you would think it’s a chocolate mousse.
-I promise, it’s delicious!
+This chocolate chia pudding is creamy, rich and fudgy chocolate heaven.

-Add chia seeds and cocoa/cacao powder and whisk with a small whisk (if you have) really well.
-Until cacao powder is dissolved.
+Then, add chia seeds and cocoa/cacao powder.
+Whisk with a small whisk or a fork really well, until cacao powder is dissolved.
 Some tiny cacao powder lumps are OK.
 You will be steering again in the morning.
-One time my tiny whisk was in the dishwasher, I used fork with no problem to stir the pudding.

 Refrigerate for at least 6 hours or overnight.
 When ready to eat, give your chocolate chia pudding another good stir.
 Sometimes you might have lumps due to gulps of air in-between the chia seeds and that’s OK.

 There also will be foam on top from whisking the night before.
 That’s fine too.
 Just stir really well with a spoon or fork.
 No whisking is necessary.